djrecipe/CoinPost/README.md

 KNOWN BUGS/LIMITATIONS
 ==========================================================================
 12/16/13:
-* There are several exchanges currently present on www.btc-e.com that do not have a corresponding www.bitcoinwisdom.com graph. (i.e. BTC/NVC)
+* There are several exchanges currently present on www.btc-e.com that do not have a corresponding www.bitcoinwisdom.com graph. (i.e. BTC/NVC) I will be handling these cases and directing to a different website.
 * There are certain ways in which it is possible to try and make invalid orders.
 This will result in an endless series of message boxes and you might have to CTRL+ALT+DEL.
 The primary way this bug is invoked is by trying to commit an order with too many decimal numbers (via order modification).

 ==========================================================================